 - They do less damage

 - Unhooking is quicker

-- It's illegal to use large hooks
+- It's illegal to use large hooks for flies they have to be less than 7mm, for spinners less than 13mm

-- Use size 6, or preferably smaller.

 Always use as strong a leader or line as possible.
 This will ensure the fish can be brought to the net quickly and safely.